dimodi/project-templates/README.md

 ### Deprecated Project Templates

-The following project templates are deprecated and do not include the latest template features.
-The two .NET 6-7 project templates are compatible with Telerik UI for Blazor version 8.x, but won't be compatible with version 9.0.
+The following project templates are deprecated and do not include the latest template features:

 | Template Name | .CLI Short Name |
 | --- | --- |